Human-in-the-Loop Entity Resolution and Knowledge Curation - overview

 Our group is conducting research towards building the next generation of human-in-the-loop systems and tools for building curated knowledge from combinations of unstructured and semi-structured data sources, for various deep domains.
 A key operation in such knowledge curation is entity resolution, which is the ability to link pieces of semantically related information across large amounts of data.
 Other related but important operations are: entity attribute normalization, data transformation, and entity fusion, all used towards building entity-centric views from underlying data.
 Our work is complementary to natural language understanding and text extraction (see the related SystemT project), and it is often applied on top of data that results from applying natural language techniques.

 Examples: a) Matching authors across medical research publications; b) An integrated entity view obtained via text extraction and entity resolution from many unstructured regulatory filings (from SEC and FDIC).

-One of the main technology components that we have built is HIL, a high-level language for expressing unstructured entity integration and resolution algorithms.
-HIL has been extensively used within IBM for various applications and customer engaments, and has been recently productized as part of Infosphere BigMatch.
-See the following paper, and also the additional HIL page for more details.
+HIL.
+One of the main technology components that we have built is the high-level language HIL, used as a representation language for unstructured entity integration and resolution algorithms.
+Once expressed in the language, these operations become reusable, explainable and scalable artifacts which can be run across platforms such as Hadoop or Spark as well as in a single node.
+HIL has been extensively used within IBM for various applications and customer engaments, and has been productized as part of Infosphere BigMatch.